 Local restaurant picks

 Don't miss New Orleans' food scene, with plenty of popular spots to get your fill of local cuisine.
-Here are two of the top-rated eateries from Skyscanner's listings.
+Here are a few of the top-rated eateries from Skyscanner's listings.

 Cafe Du Monde (800 Decatur St.)

 First things first: where to get a classic beignet.
 For a popular option, check out Cafe Du Monde, which has an average of 4.6 stars out of 405 reviews on Skyscanner.